neherlab/treetime_examples/clock.md

 For a quick estimate without confidence intervals, use `--reroot least-squares`.

 The timetree estimation can be skipped if branches are sufficiently long.
-In this case, divergences along branches are good estimators of the branch length can can be used to calculate the covaration structure among tips.
+In this case, divergences along branches are good estimators of the branch length can can be used to calculate the covariation structure among tips.
 This option is as fast as the `least-squares` option, provides confidence intervals, but is susceptible to a downward bias in rate estimates since less diverged tips tend to be over-weighted.

 ### Filtering of tips